 - crushed peanuts or cashews to serve

-- Step 2 Meanwhile, place the beef stock, onion, ginger, garlic, and star anise in a saucepan and bring it to the boil.
+- Meanwhile, place the beef stock, onion, ginger, garlic, and star anise in a saucepan and bring it to the boil.
 Add the beef, reduce the temperature to low and give it a stir.

-- Step 4 After 5 minutes or when the beef is done to your liking (I like mine slightly pink in the middle) remove it with a slotted spoon, and add it to a bowl with the noddles, cucumber, bean shoots and coleslaw mix.
+- After 5 minutes or when the beef is done to your liking (I like mine slightly pink in the middle) remove it with a slotted spoon, and add it to a bowl with the noddles, cucumber, bean shoots and coleslaw mix.